Have you ever wanted to get paid to hang out and explore National Parks? You can!

 You’ll have to sleep during the day and miss out on many fun activities.

-If the overnight shift and boring work haven’t deterred you, this job does provide housing, meals, and RV spots if desired.
+If the overnight shift and tedious work haven’t deterred you, this job does provide housing, meals, and RV spots if desired.

 2. Dishwasher – Yosemite